petrokvitka/TFBScan/README.md

 ```bash
 source activate tfbs
 ```
-5. You are ready to use the TFBS scan!
-To learn how to use TFBS scan, just type
+5. You are ready to use the TFBSscan!
+To learn how to use TFBSscan, just type
 ```bash
 python tfbsscan.py
 ```